A positive characterization of rational maps: Iteration and asymptotic stretch factor

-Conversely, suppose $\ASF[\pi_S,\phi_S] < 1$ with respect to any conformal structure~$S_0$.
-By Proposition~\ref{prop:asympt-e}, there is some~$n$ so that $\SF[\phi_{S,n}] \le \wt\SF[\phi_{S,n}] < 1$, so by Theorem~\ref{thm:emb-surf}, $\phi_{S,n}$ is homotopic to an annular conformal embedding.
-Then by Theorem~\ref{thm:rational-surfaces-embed}, the $n$-fold composition $f^{\circ n}$ is equivalent to a rational map, which implies that $f$ itself is equivalent to a rational map.
-This last step follows from W.\ Thurston's Obstruction Theorem (Theorem~\ref{thm:thurston-obstruction} below), since an obstruction for~$f$ is also an obstruction for~$f^{\circ n}$, but doesn't use the full strength of that theorem.
-It suffices, for instance, to know that some power of the pull-back map on Teichmüller space is contracting \cite[Section 2.5]{BCT14:TeichHolo}. \end{proof}
+Conversely, to see Condition~(\ref{item:ASF-surf}) implies Condition~(\ref{item:rational}), suppose $\ASF[\pi_S,\phi_S] < 1$ with respect to any conformal structure~$S_0$.
+By Proposition~\ref{prop:asympt-e}, there is some~$n$ so that $\SF[\phi_S^n] \le \wt\SF[\phi_S^n] < 1$, so by Theorem~\ref{thm:emb-surf}, $\phi_S^n$ is homotopic to an annular conformal embedding.
+Then by Theorem~\ref{thm:rational-surfaces-embed}, the $n$-fold composition $f^{\circ n}$ is equivalent to a rational map, which implies that $f$ itself is equivalent to a rational map. \end{proof}

+\begin{remark} The last step in the proof follows from W.\ Thurston's Obstruction Theorem (Theorem~\ref{thm:thurston-obstruction} below), since an obstruction for~$f$ is also an obstruction for~$f^{\circ n}$, but doesn't use the full strength of that theorem.
+It suffices, for instance, to know that some power of the pull-back map on Teichmüller space is contracting \cite[Section 2.5]{BCT14:TeichHolo}. \end{remark}